OG Tag Previewer

 - What is the ideal og:image size?

 - 1200x630 pixels is the recommended size that works well across all major platforms.
-This gives you a 1.91:1 aspect ratio that Facebook, LinkedIn, and X all display correctly without cropping.

 - Do I need both OG tags and Twitter cards?